-- Combine the dry ingredients either in a bowl or on a large piece of parchment paper and add it to the batter.
+Combine the dry ingredients.
+Either in a bowl or on a large piece of parchment paper combine the dry ingredients and add it to the batter.
 Mix again until a firm dough forms.

-- Add the white chocolate saving a handful for topping the cookies.
+Add the chocolate.
+Pour the white chocolate chips into the batter, saving a handful for topping the cookies.

-- Scoop out the dough using a 3 tbsp cookie scoop or kitchen spoon and place the dough 2″ apart on parchment paper lined cookie sheets.
+Scoop and Bake.
+Scoop out the dough using a 3 tbsp cookie scoop or kitchen spoon and place the dough 2″ apart on parchment paper lined cookie sheets.
 Top each ball with an extra couple chips.
-Chill for 20 minutes in the freezer, then bake on 350° for 17 mins.
+Chill for 2 hours in the fridge or if you are short on time 20 minutes in the freezer (they might spread a bit more), then bake on 350° for 17 mins.

 Storing and Freezing

 Storing- Keep these in an airtight container and they will stay chewy, moist, and delicious for up to 5 days!
 These cookies also freeze really well.
 Make sure to put them in a freezer safe bag.

 Freezing- Freezing cookie dough is my favorite.
 Follow this recipe up until the scooping part, then freeze the dough balls for one hour.
 Move them to a zip top freezer safe bag and bake as needed.
 You do not have to defrost them, you can bake them straight from the freezer!

 - I used a large cookie scoop for this recipe but you can use a smaller one.
 Check the cookies after 15 minutes.
 Use an ice cream scoop if you don’t have a cookie scoop although I encourage you to get one!

 - If you are in a rush you technically don’t *have* to chill this recipe.
 I tested some chilled and some not, and although I liked the way the chilled ones baked up a little more (they spread less) the un chilled ones tasted just as good!